Ukraine reaches preliminary agreement with IMF

 Ukraine also gets the reprieve of not having to go though the unpopular measure of raising its pension age to get the cash.

-The measure had been initially demanded by the IMF but strongly opposed to by Ukrainian lawmakers who want to avoid a voter backlash.
+The step had been initially demanded by the IMF but strongly opposed to by Ukrainian lawmakers who want to avoid a voter backlash.

+"The IMF staff has reached agreement with the Ukrainian authorities on an updated Memorandum of Economic and Financial Policies," the Fund's Ukrainian mission chief Ron van Rooden said in the statement.

+"This paves the way for consideration of the third review of the arrangement under the Extended Fund Facility (EFF) by the IMF's Executive Board ... in the second half of March," the statement said in reference to a US$1 billion loan.

 - AFP/ec